itom-project/itom/docs/userDoc/source/04_itom_gui/propertyDialog.rst

 You can select one of these or any other module as automatic python code formatter in itom.
-If this feature is enabled, a button is added to the edit toolbar of any script editor (as well as an entry in the edit menu and the context menu).
+If this feature is enabled, a button is added to the edit toolbar of any script editor as well as an entry in the edit menu and the context menu (see :ref:`gui-editor-auto-code-formatter`).
 If the user presses this button, the current script is passed to the selected auto formatting module and the script is modified by the corrected version.